AssaAbloy-GlobalSolutions/axon-extension-dynamodb/axon-dynamodb-example/README.md

 # Axon DynamoDb Extension Springboot Example

-This is an example SpringBoot application using the Mongo DynamoDB extension.
+This is an example SpringBoot application using the Axon DynamoDB extension.
 It uses DynamoDB as the Event- and Token Store.

 ![overview](application-overview.png)